cemturk/ivr-configurator/readme.md

 All requests/responses to/from the backend are logged to make it easier to debug any potential problems.

-Overall it was fun to do this assessment, working with real services is always fun.
+Overall it was fun to do this assessment, working with real services is always nice.

 Also special thanks to Michael for assisting me with the small issues I had.